-Upon completion of the work, the permittee shall submit a report (including certified as-built construction plans) from a Professional Engineer (P.E.), surveyor, or Certified Professional in Erosion and Sediment Control (CPESC), certifying that all erosion and sediment control devices, and approved changes and modifications, have been completed in accordance with the conditions of the approved permit.
+Upon completion of the work, the permittee shall submit a report (including certified as-built construction plans) from a professional engineer (PE), surveyor, or certified professional in erosion and sediment control (CPESC), certifying that all erosion and sediment control devices, and approved changes and modifications, have been completed in accordance with the conditions of the approved permit.
 Any discrepancies should be noted in the cover letter.

-9.6.11 ENFORCEMENT

-A. The Planning Board or an authorized agent of [the Board] shall enforce this bylaw, regulations, orders, violation notices, and enforcement orders, and may pursue all civil and criminal remedies for such violations.

-B. Orders

-The Planning Board or an authorized agent of the Planning Board may issue a written order to enforce the provisions of this by-law or the regulations thereunder, which may include:

-(a) a requirement to cease and desist from the land-disturbing activity until there is compliance with the by-law and provisions of the land-disturbance permit;

-(b) maintenance, installation or performance of additional erosion and sediment control measures;

-(c) monitoring, analyses, and reporting
+§ 247-11.
+Enforcement.

-(d) remediation of erosion and sedimentation resulting directly or indirectly from the land-disturbing activity.

-C. Criminal Penalty.
-Any person who violates any provision of this by-law, regulation, order or permit issued there under, shall be punished by a fine of not more than \$100.00 each day or part thereof that such violation occurs or continues shall constitute a separate offense.

-D. Non-Criminal Disposition.
-As an alternative to criminal prosecution or civil action, the Town may elect to utilize the non-criminal disposition procedure set forth in G.L.
-Ch.
-40, 21D and Section 10.4 of the Town of Carver By-laws, in which case Zoning Enforcement Officer of the Town shall be the enforcing person.
-The penalty for the 1st violation shall be \$100.00.
-The penalty for the 2nd violation shall be \$200.00.
-The penalty for the 3rd and subsequent violations shall be \$3,000.00.
-Each day or part thereof that such violation occurs or continues shall constitute a separate offense.
+- A. The Planning Board or an authorized agent of the Board shall enforce this by-law, regulations, orders, violation notices, and enforcement orders, and may pursue all civil and criminal remedies for such violations. - B. Orders.
+The Planning Board or an authorized agent of the Planning Board may issue a written order to enforce the provisions of this by-law or the regulations thereunder, which may include: - (1) A requirement to cease and desist from the land-disturbing activity until there is compliance with the by-law and provisions of the land disturbance permit; - (2) Maintenance, installation or performance of additional erosion and sediment control measures; - (3) Monitoring, analyses, and reporting; - (4) Remediation of erosion and sedimentation resulting directly or indirectly from the land-disturbing activity. - C. Criminal penalty.
+Any person who violates any provision of this by-law, regulation, order or permit issued there under, shall be punished by a fine of not more than \$100; each day or part thereof that such violation occurs or continues shall constitute a separate offense. - D. Noncriminal disposition.
+As an alternative to criminal prosecution or civil action, the Town may elect to utilize the noncriminal disposition procedure set forth in MGL c.
+40, § 21D, and Chapter 1, Article II, of the Town of Carver By-laws, in which case Zoning Enforcement Officer of the Town shall be the enforcing person.
+The penalty for the first violation shall be \$100.
+The penalty for the second violation shall be \$200.
+The penalty for the third and subsequent violations shall be \$3,000.
+Each day or part thereof that such violation occurs or continues shall constitute a separate offense. - E. Appeals.

-E. Appeals.
 The decisions or orders of the Planning Board shall be final.
-Further relief shall be to a court of competent jurisdiction.
+Further relief shall be to a court of competent jurisdiction. - F. Remedies not exclusive.

-F. Remedies Not Exclusive.
 The remedies listed in this by-law are not exclusive of any other remedies available under any applicable federal, state or local law.

-9.6.12 CERTIFICATE OF COMPLETION
+STORMWATER MANAGEMENT

+§ 247-12.
+Certificate of completion.